Xerography: Step 2: exposure

-The document or microform to be copied is illuminated by flash lamps on the platen and either passed over a lens or is scanned by a moving light and lens, such that its image is projected onto and synchronized with the moving drum surface.
-Alternatively, the image may be exposed using a xenon strobe onto the surface of the moving drum or belt, fast enough to render a perfect latent image.
+The document or microform to be copied is illuminated by flash lamps on the platen and either passed over a lens or scanned by a moving light and lens, such that its image is projected onto and synchronized with the moving drum surface.
+Alternatively, the image may be exposed using a xenon strobe illuminating the surface of the moving drum or belt, fast enough to render a perfect latent image.
 Where there is text or image on the document, the corresponding area of the drum will remain unlit.
 Where there is no image the drum will be illuminated and the charge will be dissipated.
 The charge that remains on the drum after this exposure is a 'latent' image and is a negative of the original document.

 Whether in a scanning or a stationary optical system, combinations of lenses and mirrors are used to project the original image on the platen (scanning surface) onto the photoconductor.
-Additional lenses, with different focal lengths or zooming lenses are utilized to enlarge or reduce the image.
-The scanning system, though, must change its scanner speed to adapt to elements or reductions.
+Additional lenses, with different focal lengths or zooming lenses are utilized to enlarge or reduce the image; the scanning speed must adapt to elements or reductions.

-A drum is inferior to a belt in the sense that although it is simpler than a belt, it must be buffered gradually in parts rolling on the drum.
-As a result, the belt is more efficient to use one exposure to make a direct passage.
+A drum is inferior to a belt in the sense that although it is simpler than a belt, it must be buffered gradually in parts rolling on the curved drum, while the flat belt efficiently uses one exposure to make a direct passage.

 In a laser or LED printer, modulated light is projected onto the drum surface to create the latent image.
 The modulated light is used only to create the positive image, hence the term "blackwriting".